chandran-jr/Alienation/README.md

 # alienation
-A simple UFO Coin game i created using Unity
+A simple UFO Coin game created using Unity